Summer Maintenance Tips for Renters in Philadelphia

 1. Stay Ahead of A/C Issues

 Nothing is worse than a broken air conditioner on an extremely hot summer day.
 If your A/C isn’t working properly, submit a maintenance request as soon possible, we have a 24/7 emergency maintenance line.
 If your apartment has a filter-based HVAC system and you are responsible for changing the filter, make sure you swap it out every 3 months.
-This will be outlined in your lease.
+These details will be outlined in your lease.

 Here are some simple tips that can help you keep your space cooler and save on energy costs: